sunflowerdeath/minibook/README.md

     }
 }

-ReactDOM.render(
+// You should set 'height: 100%' to html, body, and container element ReactDOM.render(
     <MiniBook title="Minibook" sections={sections} />,
-	// You should set 'height: 100%' to the container element document.querySelector('#root')
+    document.querySelector('#root')
 )
 ```